Particular/docs.particular.net/persistence/ravendb/saga-concurrency_pessimistic-locking_raven_[6.5,7).partial.md

 snippet: ravendb-sagas-pessimistic-lock

-The pessimistick locking behavior can be customized using the following options:
+The pessimistic locking behavior can be customized using the following options:

 ### Pessimistic Lease Lock Time: